member888lb/member888lb/README.md

 - On my list of Containerization Tools to learn are Docker and Kubernetes.
 - Im currently playing around with Data Transformation Tools: OpenRefine, ParseHub and Weka.
 - 💞️ I’m looking to collaborate on projects but have neither defined nor narrowed down the specifics yet.
-- 📫 How to reach me ... via my LinkIn profile or here on Githb.
+- 📫 How to reach me ... via my LinkedIn profile at https://www.linkedin.com/in/lisa-boettcher-35997b2/or here on Github.
 - 😄 Pronouns: ...
 She
 - ⚡ Fun fact: ...
 I like SciFi shows/movie with a good message or happy resolution just not scary ones like Aliens or Predator movies.
 I also like to play console games like PlayStation and Wii.
 - ✨ Prior Experience as a Computer Tech and Network Administrator.
 I have a Bachelors of Science Degree in Information Technology Management.